How Girls on the Run Began

 Girls on the Run has been featured by national media outlets including People, Runner’s World, Redbook, Women’s Day, O Magazine, Women's Running, SELF Magazine, Glamour, Shape, Marie Claire, Parenting, Running Times, CNN, MSNBC, ABC News, NBC News, NPR, ESPN and FOX Sports.

-National Partners for Girls on the Run International include Athleta, Cigna, FOX Sport Supports, Gamma Phi Beta and SmartWool.
+National Partners for Girls on the Run International include ASICS, Cigna, All Pro, Gamma Phi Beta, Justice and Thirty-One Gifts.

 The true success of the program, however, is not told in the numbers, but rather in the words of the girls who participate.
 “Girls on the Run made me realize that I am the boss of my brain.”
 “I know that whatever I set my mind to do, I can do.”
 “At Girls on the Run I learned how to be comfortable in my own skin!”